 The timetable is generally changed in May for the summer and December for the winter.

-The changes are seldom big changes, but the summer timetable reflects the lighter summer evening, until around 9 pm each day and then winter timetable for shorter days getting dark around 4 pm each day.
+The changes are seldom big changes, but the summer timetable reflects the lighter summer evening, until around 9 pm each day and then the winter timetable for shorter days getting dark around 4 pm each day.

-The variations do include extra services around Christmas time and reflect public holiday travel restriction.
+The variations do include extra services around Christmas time and reflect public holiday travel restrictions.
 The official line is that changes are to incorporate efficiency changes from newer/faster trains or more official signalling or train planning but historically it has been to reflect holiday passenger demands on more seats or national events.